Week 1 – In the Kitchen – THE FOOD

 – Technology upgrades in our home make other items obsolete, but they still take up space or we stopped noticing them.

 – Your children are older, and the systems you set up when they were younger have just stuck around, even though they don’t need to be that way anymore.
 (I was in a home that still had the baby-proof latches on their kitchen cabinets.
-Everyone was just used to them.
-Their youngest was in high school.)
+Everyone was just used to using them, but their youngest child was in high school by now.)

 – Jobs or schedules have changed, and you haven’t noticed that the time table you designed for different needs doesn’t work for you anymore, or doesn’t need to have some of the factors in it anymore.